Raiders of the Lost Ark: Casting

 Lucas wanted a relatively unknown actor, willing to commit to a trilogy of films, to play Indiana Jones.
-Those considered for the role included Bill Murray, Nick Nolte, Steve Martin, Chevy Chase, Tim Matheson, Nick Mancuso, Peter Coyote, Jack Nicholson, Jeff Bridges, John Shea, Sam Elliott, and Harry Hamlin.
-Casting director Mike Fenton favored Bridges but Lucas' wife and frequent collaborator Marcia Lucas preferred Tom Selleck.
+Those considered for the role included Bill Murray, Nick Nolte, Steve Martin, Chevy Chase, Tim Matheson, Nick Mancuso, Peter Coyote, Jack Nicholson, Jeff Bridges, John Shea, Sam Elliott, Harry Hamlin, and David Hasselhoff.
+Casting director Mike Fenton favored Bridges but Lucas's wife and frequent collaborator Marcia Lucas preferred Tom Selleck.
 Selleck was contractually obligated to filming the television series Magnum, P.I. if it were to be made into a full series.
-Lucas and Spielberg asked the show's studio, CBS, to release him 10 days early from his contract.
+Lucas and Spielberg asked the show's network, CBS, to release him ten days early from his contract.
 Realizing Selleck was in demand, CBS greenlit Magnum P.I., forcing him to drop out and leaving the production with no lead actor only weeks before filming.
 The 1980 actors strike later put the show on hiatus for three months, which would have allowed Selleck to star as Jones.

-Spielberg said Ford was perfect for the role after seeing him in The Empire Strikes Back; Kanzanjian said Ford had always been considered but not cast because he was already a well-known actor.
+Spielberg said Ford was perfect for the role after seeing him in The Empire Strikes Back; Kazanjian said Ford had always been considered but not cast because he was already a well-known actor.
 Lucas was concerned about seeming reliant on Ford by casting him in another film after Star Wars, and he also did not think he would commit to three films.
 However, Ford thought it would be a fun project and agreed to the deal.
 He negotiated a seven-figure salary, a percentage of the gross profits, and the option to re-write his dialogue.
 Ford undertook extensive exercise to enhance his physique and trained for several weeks under stunt coordinator Glenn Randall to use a bullwhip, becoming proficient enough to disarm the Monkey Man (Vic Tablian); his wrist had to be rehabilitated to compensate for an old injury.
 Ford's interpretation of the character was as an academic first and an adventurer second.